-We take a local bus / jeep to Dhunche to start the trek, it is almost 6 to 7 hours drive from Kathmandu.
-We will stay in Dhunche on the first day for start the trek next morning after the breakfast.
-Dhunche is a small village where traditional Tibetan people leaves, Some local basic tea houses are there for trekkers facilities. instead of Dhunche nowadays trekkers directly drive to Syabru which is one hour drive up from Dhunche or more or less two hours hiking up.
+We take a local bus/jeep to Dhunche to start the trek, it is almost 6 to 7 hours drive from Kathmandu.
+We will stay in Dhunche on the first day of Langtang Kyanjin Gompa Trek to start the trek next morning after breakfast.
+Dhunche is a small village where traditional Tibetan people leaves, Some local basic tea houses are there for trekkers’ facilities.
+Instead of Dhunche nowadays trekkers directly drive to Syabru which is one hour drive up from Dhunche or more or less two hours hiking up.

 – Visit Tibetan village at Langtang

 – Amazing views of Langtang Ri, Ganesh Himal, Lang Sisa

 – Panoramic views of 10 peaks over 6000m